telferm57/CV/README.md

 Providing technical project support and acting as scrum master for a team maintaining and developing a multilingual B2B website

-**Technial Architect/Project Manager** @ Crawley Borough Council (2005-2016)
+**Technical Architect/Project Manager** @ Crawley Borough Council (2005-2016)

 - Designing and managing the development of a system for managing unstructured, linked cases, involving internal staff and external providers, for use throughout the authority.
+This entailed:
-This entailed selection of appropriate development tools, (Redmine, Eclipse, Hibernate, Struts, Dojo),
+    - selection of appropriate development tools, (Redmine, Eclipse, Hibernate, Struts, Dojo),
     - designing and writing the front end (an OPA) in JavaScript (using the dojo js framework)
--  migration to enterpise document management
+    - migration of content to enterpise document management system

 ## Education